nightmare-tech/PWD_Vault/README.md

 # PWD_Vault

 PWD_Vault is a versatile everyday use password manager tool.
-This program uses enryption to store your valuable data that is decryptd with this program.
+This program uses encryption to store your valuable data that is decrypted with this program.

 # How to install:
 Download the zip via `github.com/nightmare-tech/PWD_Vault` or clone it via git :-
 ```
 git clone https://nightmare-tech/PWD_Vault
 ```

    It is a very small repository.
-So I didn't need another way to install it.
-And its the easiest :)
+So, I didn't need another way to install it.
+And it’s the easiest :)

 # How to run:
+!!!!!
+Ensure that you have ran the following commands before running the script!!!!!
+* `pip install cryptography`
+* `pip install passlib`
+* `pip install pandas`
+* `pip install getpass`

+Alternative >
+You could run `pip install -r requirements.txt` to install the above package

+!!!!
+This installs the dependencies of the python script !!!!

 * For Windows users:
     Click on the batch file `PWD_Vault.bat` from your file manager or execute the batch file by typing